atechdude/arc-unobtrusive-validation/README.md

 # First Production Build
-# arc-unobtrusive-validation-auto.js uses the default Form Subitter.
+# arc-unobtrusive-validation-auto.js uses the default Form Submitter.
 While arc-unobtrusive-validation.js allows you to listen to the following. document.addEventListener('form-valid', function (event) {
     // This function will run when a form is valid.
     // User can handle AJAX submission or whatever they want here. const form = event.detail;